 Volunteers will answer questions and share tips about spotting some of the 18,000 gray whales heading from their breeding grounds on Mexico’s Baja coast to their summer feeding grounds in the Bering and Chukchi Seas.

 Locally, whales can be seen — and volunteers will be on hand to answer questions — at Battle Point Wayfinding Point in Port Orford, Cape Ferrelo viewpoint and Harris Beach in the Brookings area, and at Brother Jonathan Point in Crescent City.

 Visitors hoping to spot some of these passing giants should keep an eye out for the “Whale Watching Spoken Here” signs posted at the whale watching viewpoints.

 This time of year most of the whales can be spotted about 1 to 3 miles off the coastline.
 Occasionally, whales searching for food or an early mother and calf will swim close to the shore.

 Information about “Whale Watching Spoken Here” can be found online at www.whalespoken.org.

 Whale Watching tips

 •Gray whales usually surface every 45 seconds as they swim, but will often stay under for three to five minutes when they are eating.
 If they have been down for five minutes they usually blow five times when they surface to replenish their oxygen supply.
-If they are frightened they can stay down for 30 minutes, hiding on the bottom or traveling great distances.

 •The ultimate in whale sightings is a breach — when a whale launches as much as three-quarters of its body out of the water in a spectacular show of power and grace.
 Scientists aren’t sure why whales breach.